 Home of qualifying person.
-Generally, the relative must live with you for more than half of the year to be a qualifying person.
+Generally, the qualifying person must live with you for more than half of the year.

 Special rule for parent.
 You may be eligible to file as head of household even if the parent for whom you can claim an exemption does not live with you.
 You must pay more than half the cost of keeping up a home that was the main home for the entire year for your father or mother.
 You are keeping up a main home for your father or mother if you pay more than half the cost of keeping your parent in a rest home or home for the elderly.